About public housing movable units

 Receive at least $1.00 of an Australian Disability Support Pension

-- Meet the income and asset limits for social housing in Victoria
+- Meet the income and asset limits for social housing in Victoria.
+See Social housing eligibility for more information on income and asset limits.

 - Receive ongoing support from us or a registered community service provider